 Tel: +27 21 938 9787

 Mardelle obtained her Masters degree in Genetic Counselling from UCT in 2007.
 She has since gained experience working in the field of genetic counselling across the spectrum of genetic conditions in both the public and private sector in the Western Cape.
 She currently works at Tygerberg Hospital as the senior genetic counsellor 4 days a week.
 In her remaining time, she sees private patients, mainly in the field of prenatal genetics.
 She is passionate about genetics and the role it plays in patient’s lives.
 Her main interest areas include cancer and prenatal genetics.
 She currently represents genetic counsellors on the National Genetic Counsellors Committee.

 Qualifications: MBChB, DCH, Dip HIV Man(SA)

 Dr Liani Smit is a registrar in Clinical Genetics at the University of Stellenbosch and Tygerberg Hospital.
-She graduated with a Bachelors degree in Medicine and Surgery Cum Laude from the University of Stellenbosch in 2008 and holds post graduate diplomas in both Child Health and HIV Management from the Colleges of Medicine of South Africa.
+She graduated with a Bachelors degree in Medicine and Surgery Cum Laude from the University of Stellenbosch in 2008 and holds postgraduate diplomas in both Child Health and HIV Management from the Colleges of Medicine of South Africa.
 Previous clinical experience includes Internal Medicine, Paediatrics and clinical trials.
-She is currently registered for a MMed in Medical Genetics which explores the application and interpretation of whole exome sequencing in fetal akinesia spectrum disorders.
+She is currently registered for an MMed in Medical Genetics which explores the application and interpretation of whole-exome sequencing in fetal akinesia spectrum disorders.

-Qualifications: BSc (Genetics and human physiology), BSc (Hons) Genetics, MSc (Med) Genetic Counselling
+Qualifications: BSc (Medical Sciences), MSc (Med) Genetic Counselling